Iconica-Development/flutter_image_picker/README.md

 |  closeButtonText  | The text that is shown on the 'Close Dialog' button at the bottom of the Image Picker Dialog. |
 |  closeButtonWidth  | The width of the 'Close Dialog' button at the bottom of the Image Picker Dialog. |
 |  closeButtonHeight  | The height of the 'Close Dialog' button at the bottom of the Image Picker Dialog. |

-The `showImagePickerDialog(context)` function returns an `Uint8List` as value which you can use in your application.

 ## Issues & Feedback